yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 ## 6. Execution lifecycle and validation model

-`Execute()` is the single execution entry for CLI callbacks and Python bindings.
+`Execute()` is the single execution entry for CLI callbacks, Python bindings, and GUI adapters.

 Behavior: